 1999, Universitatea De Medicina Si Farmacie Carol Davila

-2007, Internal Medicine - OSF St Francis Medical Center
+2007, Internal Medicine - OSF Saint Francis Medical Center

-Adult Strabismus, Children's Eyes, Comprehensive Ophthalmology, Crossed Eyes, Droopy Eyelid, Pediatric Cataract, Pediatric Glaucoma, Pediatric Ophthalmology, Retinopathy, Sports Injuries
+Adult Strabismus, Children's Eyes, Comprehensive Ophthalmology, Crossed Eyes (Strabismus), Droopy Eyes (Ptosis), Pediatric Cataract, Pediatric Glaucoma, Pediatric Ophthalmology, Retinopathy, Sports Injuries

 Department of Ophthalmology